Three years one semester part-time OR four years part-time (varies according to arrangement with employer).

 The rules for the Digital and Technology Solutions Degree Apprenticeship mandate that students may only undertake one end-point assessment and this must be in their named pathway.

 Graduates will gain a range of skills, knowledge and understanding across six core job role areas: business analyst, cyber security analyst, data analyst, IT consultant, network engineer and software engineer.
+Graduates of this degree will have expertise in programming (procedural, object-oriented, functional, and parallel), software engineering, web and mobile app development, relational databases, Big Data, machine learning, cloud computing, and cyber security.
 We also offer a Network Engineering pathway.

 This is a degree apprenticeship delivered according to the Digital and Technology Solutions Professional standard.
 It is delivered over a minimum of three years and one semester, as part of an integrated degree apprenticeship.
 It consists of six modules at each of Level 4, 5 and 6.